 The Timothy Light Center for Chinese Studies encourages and actively seeks WMU, regional and global partnerships to increase opportunities for China studies collaboration involving research, curriculum development, art exhibits and cultural performances.
 Community outreach activities and events designed to advance the public’s knowledge about China, including film screenings and guest lectures, are hosted annually by the center.

-The family of Dr. Timothy Light, former WMU provost and professor emeritus of comparative religion, provided funding for the center and its activities through a generous endowment.
+The family of Dr. Timothy Light, professor emeritus of comparative religion and former WMU provost, provided funding for the center and its activities through a generous endowment.